tjvantoll/articles/app-store/article.md

 Consider Rokus, Fire TVs, and basically all smart TVs platforms.
 In each of these, the only way to get apps is through a single vendor-controlled store.

 Here’s another interesting one: Microsoft [recently announced an Xbox that doesn’t come with a disc drive](https://www.theguardian.com/games/2019/apr/16/discless-xbox-one-release-date-price).
 Presumably the only way to purchase games for this new Xbox will be through a Microsoft-provided store; therefore, does that new Xbox violate US anti-trust law?

+These cases will depend on how each platform makes money.
+For example, if Microsoft doesn’t make any additional money from digital purposes, there’s not much reason for developers or customers to file a lawsuit, but this action against Apple opens the door for these sort of class-action lawsuits against platforms with a business model similar to Apple’s.

-We don’t know, but this week’s ruling makes it kind of feel like yes.
+We don’t know, and it depends on the exact sort of arrangement Microsoft has with game developers, but this week’s ruling could potential affect platforms like this.

 ## Quick takeaways

 If you’re still confused by all of this here’s a quick wrap up: the US Supreme Court ruled that customers have the ability to sue Apple for its monopolistic control over iOS app distribution, alleging that this monopoly unfairly raises prices for consumers.

-This ruling doesn’t have any immediate effect on iOS users or developers, but it opens the door for future lawsuits that could fundamentally change iOS app distribution works, and could have a broader effect on how much control platforms can have over app distribution.
+This ruling doesn’t have any immediate effect on iOS users or developers, but it allows for further lawsuits to proceed—lawsuits that could fundamentally change how iOS app distribution works, and could have a broader effect on how all platforms control app distribution.